wentaozhu/DeepLung/README.md

 Download LIDC-IDRI dataset from https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI

 For preprocessing, run ./DeepLung/prepare.py.
-The parameters for prepare.py is in config_training.py. *_data_path is the unzip raw data path for LUNA16. *_preprocess_result_path is the save path for the preprocessing. *_annos_path is the path for annotations. *_segment is the path for LUNA16 segmentation, which can be downloaded from LUNA16 website.
+The parameters for prepare.py is in config_training.py.<br />
+*_data_path is the unzip raw data path for LUNA16.<br />
+*_preprocess_result_path is the save path for the preprocessing.<br />
+*_annos_path is the path for annotations.<br />
+*_segment is the path for LUNA16 segmentation, which can be downloaded from LUNA16 website.

-Use run_training.sh to train the detector.
-You can use the resnet or dual path net model by revising --model attribute.
-After training and test are done, use the ./evaluationScript/frocwrtdetpepchluna16.py to validate the epoch used for test.
-After that, collect all the 10 folds' prediction, use ./evaluationScript/noduleCADEvaluationLUNA16.py to get the FROC for all 10 folds.
+Use run_training.sh to train the detector.<br />
+You can use the ResNet or dual path net model by revising --model attribute.<br />
+After training and test are done, use the ./evaluationScript/frocwrtdetpepchluna16.py to validate the epoch used for test.<br />
+After that, collect all the 10 folds' prediction, use ./evaluationScript/noduleCADEvaluationLUNA16.py to get the FROC for all 10 folds.<br />
 You can directly run noduleCADEvaluationLUNA16.py, and get the performance in the paper.

 The trained model is in ./detector/dpnmodel/ or ./detector/resmodel/ The performances on each fold are (these results are in the supplement)